 Confirm that you selected Access Token Validation as the allowed grant type when configuring the OAuth client in PingFederate.

 - Secret – Enter the Client Secret assigned when you created the PingAccess OAuth client in PingFederate.

 - Mutual TLS – Select a configured Key Pair to use for Mutual TLS client authentication.

 - Private Key JWT – Select this option to use Private Key JSON web token (JWT).
 No additional information is required.

-This option reduces the communication between PingAccess and PingFederate
+Selecting Yes reduces communication between PingAccess and PingFederate.

 In the Subject Attribute Name field, enter the attribute